duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

 ## Enabling Migrations

-It?s time to make some more changes to our model, let?s introduce a Url property to the Blog class.
+It's time to make some more changes to our model, let's introduce a Url property to the Blog class.

 ```
     public string Url { get; set; }